 In long Chinese history, the hair had been believed a valuable part of the whole body that was given by the parents.
 Therefore, it’s an important tradition of China to maintain and well decorate hair.

 Many grand ceremonies in Chinese culture, hence, included hair ornaments.

-The Coming of Age Ceremony needed to tie up the hair and put on Guan or Ji; on traditional Chinese Wedding, a significant rite was to tie a strand of the couple’s hair together, meaning that they become a whole entity since then.
+The Coming of Age Ceremony needed to tie up the hair and put on Guan or Ji; on traditional Chinese Weddings, a significant rite was to tie a strand of the couple’s hair together, meaning that they become a whole entity since then.

-For a decent person, keeping the hair and clothes tidy and clean were a representative of someone’s personality and morality; they could die, but their Guan, the hair, and clothes could not be messy.
+For a decent person, keeping the hair and clothes tidy and clean was a representative of someone’s personality and morality; they could die, but their Guan, the hair, and clothes could not be messy.
 Many people in Chinese history, before martyrdom and sacrifice, would sort out their hair and outfit first.